Why Smart Diets Work Without Feeling Deprived

 Portion Control and Mindful Eating

-The 3-3-3 rule offers a straightforward, habit-based framework for sustainable weight management.
-It centers on three daily practices: eating three balanced meals, drinking three bottles of water (about 1.5–2 liters) by mid-afternoon, and completing three hours of physical activity each week.
-This structure helps stabilize blood sugar, manage hunger, and support metabolism through consistent meal timing and movement.
-While it provides a solid foundation, integrating personalized medical or nutritional guidance is recommended for those with specific metabolic or hormonal conditions.
+The 3-3-3 rule is a simple, habit‑based framework: eat three balanced meals, drink three bottles of water (about 1.5–2 liters) by mid‑afternoon, and complete three hours of physical activity each week.
+It stabilizes blood sugar, manages hunger, and supports metabolism through consistent timing, hydration, and movement.
+This approach works best when integrated with personalized medical or nutritional guidance, especially for those with metabolic challenges.

 How to lose weight without feeling deprived?